 Blog 3: Festivals of Light

-A year has two seasons, long days of sunlight and long days of darkness, like the hours of day and night.
-The seven months of light of the Calculated Hebrew Calendar (CHC) are Abib (30 days), Iyar (29 days), Sivan (30 days), Tammuz (29 days), Av (30 days), Elul (29 days), and Tishri (30 days).
-The day sum of these seven months (30 + 29 + 30 + 29 + 30 + 29 + 30) is 207, stamped with the word value of light.
+A year consists of two seasons: long days of sunlight and long days of darkness, similar to the hours of day and night.
+The seven months of light in the Calculated Hebrew Calendar (CHC) are Abib (30 days), Iyar (29 days), Sivan (30 days), Tammuz (29 days), Av (30 days), Elul (29 days), and Tishri (30 days).
+The total days of these seven months (30 + 29 + 30 + 29 + 30 + 29 + 30) is 207, stamped with the word value of light.

 Takeaway: